Anna-Stacy/gencg_h2501/WeeklyJournals/Week_14.md

 [Image: Final Sun/Moon sketch showing a rotating disc, gradient atmosphere, and stars fading depending on state.]

 ## Influences & References
 This final piece is basically my semester’s theme finally admitting what it always was: duality and cycles.
 The sun and moon aren’t just cute icons; they’re a structured way to talk about contrast, mood shifts, and the idea that both states exist in the same system.
 It also connects back to my earlier references: The Starry Night taught me that night can be alive and textured, and the face studies taught me that expression can make a system emotionally legible without needing explanation.
-The choice to use warm/cool palettes isn’t just aesthetic—it’s communication.
+The choice to use warm/cool palettes isn’t just aesthetic, it’s communication.

 ## Algorithmic Thinking
 The “machine imaginaire” is a rotation-driven state machine with easing.
 The script sets up angle, targetAngle, and angularVelocity, plus interaction flags like isDragging and lastX.
 While dragging, horizontal movement (dx) updates rotation targets and velocity.
 When not dragging, the system continues motion with friction (angularVelocity *= 0.95), so it gradually settles instead of stopping abruptly.
 The angle is wrapped so it stays within [(0, TWO_PI)].